mybday123/sigma-rizzler/README.md

     ```
     $ make
     ```
-    If you want to compile on a different operating system, you can append `CC=<yourcompiler>`, for example:
+    If you want to compile on a different operating system, you can append `CC=<yourcompiler>` to `make`.
+For example, compiling to Windows using MinGW:
     ```
     $ make CC=x86_64-w64-mingw32-gcc
     ```